-Terms and Conditions of Employment for Postdoctoral Associates and Fellows (Postdocs)
+1. Terms and Conditions of Employment for Postdoctoral Associates and Fellows (Postdocs)

-Postdocs have employee status within The University of Vermont.
+Post-doctoral associates and fellows have employee status within The University of Vermont.
 However, their terms and conditions of employment, compensation, and benefits are separate and independent from those of faculty, staff, officers, and temporary employees, and are contained in this policy document.

-I. Requirements of Position
+2. Requirements of Position

 - The postdoc's immediate supervisor, department chair, and dean must be consulted and must approve all teaching assignments.